Nokia AIMS: a transformation in warehouse inventory management

 After a thorough evaluation process, Nokia chose to partner with Spectro Cloud and use its Palette Edge platform to manage the lifecycle of its AIMS edge Kubernetes clusters.

-Bootstrap bare metal servers and consistently deploy this software stack, repeatably and at scale.
+- Bootstrap bare metal servers and consistently deploy this software stack, repeatedly and at scale.

-Along the way, Nokia has access to award-winning solution support from Spectro Cloud, covering the full software stack.
+Along the way, Nokia had access to award-winning solution support from Spectro Cloud, covering the full software stack.

-The AIMS solution with Palette is live in production with customers already.
+Nokia proved the AIMS solution with Palette in production with customers.

-Ultimately, Palette enables Nokia AIMS to deliver a better customer experience, with fast zero-touch provisioning in their warehouse environments and a ‘hardware as a service’ experience of the AIMS product.
+Ultimately, Palette enabled Nokia AIMS to deliver a better customer experience, with fast zero-touch provisioning in their warehouse environments and a ‘hardware as a service’ experience of the AIMS product.